 All these people, and more, contributed to our town – and continue to.
 They paint and write and sing and invent Festivals and commemorate dead fishermen with drinking games and daft tournaments.
 Hastings is a town which has always made its own entertainment – rich veins of improvised music, graffiti, illuminated bike rides and fancy-dress parties.

 When I moved here, I felt privileged to be welcomed into ‘old Hastings’.
 Unlike Brighton, people of different ages and proclivities and experiences talked to me.
 But I realised that they didn’t always know each other.
 I set up an email list called Hastings Creative Media Community – now Hastings Creatives.
-It started with eight members and now there are nearly 1000.
+It started with eight members and now there are over 1350.

 This is your invitation to join: share news about exhibitions, jobs and other opportunities that other creative people in this town really should know about.